 George and Marjorie

 And that is where I was going to end this.
 To say Amen.
 But over in our church in Bury we provide a home for a monthly social for refugees and asylum seekers.
-It’s run by a group called The Eagles Wing.
+It’s run by a group called Solidarity.
 One of the helpers was called George Abendstern.
 He looked a bit like Albert Einstein!
 He arrived in Britain in 1938 and was part of a small community of German Jewish refugees fleeing Nazi persecution, who settled in Rochdale.

 George died a few weeks ago, aged 88.
 He was a committed Communist and Trade Unionist, so you may or may not agree with his politics.
 But he campaigned against injustice and inequality all his life.
 In particular, he very loudly spoke up for the rights of the Palestinians.
 Quite remarkable for a Jew.
 His non-church going friend, Sue, told us that his life exemplified what it is to be a good Samaritan.